Connect to

 Starting wage is based on your experience, internal alignment and current wages in local markets.

 Benefits may vary based on location.
-Visit our Total Rewards page for complete benefit information.
+Visit our Benefits page for complete benefit information.

 Our newly designed Well-Being Program addresses physical, emotional, financial and social well-being, along with caregiver support.
-Visit our Total Rewards page for details.
+Visit our Benefits page for more details.
 You’ll find the wide range of programs available give you flexibility and provide support for every aspect of your life – both at work and at home.

 While the scope and scale of Lifepoint is nationwide, our employees often say the culture within our hospitals feels like a second family.
 Additionally, the Lifepoint Health core values resonate with staff and drive our caring, supportive culture.